Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/02_business_problem.md

-# 📉 Business Problem
+# 🧠 FlowPay — Business Problem Definition

-## FlowPay: Platform Health & Fraud Risk Analysis in a Digital Payments System
+## 📌 Context

+FlowPay is a fast-growing digital payments platform that’s seeing a steady increase in transaction volume and user adoption across multiple cities.

+As the platform scales, I noticed that maintaining **payment reliability** and **risk control** becomes significantly more complex.
+Over time, a few key issues started surfacing:

+- Increasing fraud incidents reported by users
+- Rising transaction failures in certain payment methods
+- Higher refund rates concentrated in specific merchant categories

+Individually, these might seem like manageable problems.
+But at scale, even small inefficiencies can compound into **serious financial and operational impact**.

 ---

-## 🧠 Context

-FlowPay is a rapidly growing digital payments platform, seeing increasing transaction volumes and user adoption across multiple cities.

-As the platform scales, managing **payment reliability** and **risk exposure** becomes more complex.
-Over time, several operational and risk-related concerns have started to surface:

-- Increase in fraud reports from users
-- Rising transaction failures across certain payment methods
-- Higher refund rates in specific merchant categories
-- Suspicious activity from newly created user accounts

-Individually, these issues may seem manageable.
-But at scale, even small inefficiencies can compound into **significant business impact**.

----

 ## 🎯 Core Problem

-FlowPay currently lacks a clear, data-driven understanding of:
+One of the biggest gaps I identified is that FlowPay lacks a **clear, data-driven understanding** of:

-- Where and why transaction failures are occurring
+- Where and why transaction failures are happening
-- Which users and merchants contribute most to risk
+- Which users and merchants are contributing most to platform risk
-- How fraud behavior is evolving across time, value, and payment methods
+- How fraud behavior varies across transaction value and payment methods
-- Whether operational issues (failures, refunds) are isolated or systemic
+- Whether issues like failures and refunds are isolated or systemic

-As a result, teams are often **reacting to symptoms rather than solving root causes**.
+Because of this, teams are mostly **reacting to problems after they occur**, instead of addressing the root causes proactively.

 ---

 ## ⚠️ Why This Problem Matters

 ### 1. Customer Trust

-Frequent failures or fraudulent transactions reduce user confidence and increase churn.
+If users experience frequent failures or fraud, trust drops — and churn increases.

 ### 2. Platform Reliability

-Inconsistent performance across payment methods or regions signals underlying system inefficiencies.
+Inconsistent performance across payment methods is usually a signal of deeper system inefficiencies.

-### 3. Revenue Retention
+### 3. Revenue Impact

 - Failed transactions → lost revenue opportunities
 - Refunds → reversal of processed value
 - Fraud → direct and indirect financial losses

-### 4. Operational Costs
+### 4. Operational Cost

-Higher fraud and refund rates increase:
+Higher fraud and refund rates also increase:

-- Manual investigation effort
+- Manual investigation efforts
-- Dispute handling
+- Dispute resolution workload
-- Risk management overhead
+- Overall risk management complexity

 ---

 ## 📊 Analytical Gap

-Despite having detailed transaction-level data, FlowPay currently lacks:
+Even though detailed transaction-level data is available, there’s no structured way to turn it into insights.

+Specifically, the platform lacks:

-- A unified view of **platform health metrics**
+- A unified view of overall platform health
-- Clear identification of **high-risk users and merchants**
+- Clear identification of high-risk users and merchants
-- Understanding of **behavioral patterns leading to fraud**
+- Understanding of behavioral patterns behind fraud and failures
-- Visibility into **performance differences across payment methods**
+- Visibility into how different payment methods perform

-This creates a gap between **data availability** and **actionable insights**.
+This creates a clear gap between **having data** and **actually using it effectively**.

 ---

 ## 🎯 Objective of the Analysis

-The goal of this project is to perform a structured analysis of transaction data to:
+In this project, my goal is to perform a structured analysis of transaction data to:

 - Evaluate overall platform performance
 - Identify patterns in transaction failures and refunds
-- Detect fraud signals using behavioral and transactional patterns
+- Detect fraud signals using behavioral and transactional indicators
 - Segment users and merchants based on risk
-- Understand how different payment methods perform
+- Compare performance across different payment methods

 ---

 ## 🔍 Key Focus Areas

 ### 1. Platform Health
-Understanding overall system performance through:

-- Transaction volume trends
+- Transaction volume distribution
-- Success and failure rates
+- Success vs failure rates
-- User activity patterns

----
+- Revenue flow and leakage

 ### 2. Payment Performance
-Evaluating how payment methods behave:

-- Failure rates by method
+- Failure rates by payment method
-- Retry behavior after failed transactions
+- User retry behavior after failures
-- Performance variation across regions
+- Performance variation across devices and locations

----

 ### 3. Fraud Detection
-Identifying patterns associated with fraudulent activity:

-- Time-based trends
+- Fraud distribution across transaction values and payment types
+- Behavioral signals such as:
-- High-value transaction behavior
+  - High transaction velocity
-- Activity from new users
-- Device and location anomalies

----
+  - Repeated retries
+  - Device/location inconsistencies

 ### 4. User Risk Behavior

-Detecting users with unusual patterns such as:
+- Identifying users with unusual patterns:

-- High transaction frequency in short time windows
+  - High-frequency transactions in short time windows
   - Multiple device usage
-- Early high-value transactions

----
+  - Abnormal activity patterns

 ### 5. Merchant Risk Analysis
-Understanding merchant contribution to platform risk:

 - Categories with high fraud or refund rates
 - Merchants with abnormal transaction patterns
-- Performance of newly onboarded merchants
+- High-risk merchant segments

 ---

 ## 📈 Expected Outcome

-This analysis is expected to provide:
+Through this analysis, I aim to deliver:

-- A clear view of **platform performance and stability**
+- A clear view of platform performance and stability
-- Identification of **high-risk users and merchants**
+- Identification of high-risk users and merchants
-- Detection of **fraud patterns and behavioral signals**
+- Early signals of fraud patterns and risky behavior
-- Insights into **payment method inefficiencies**
+- Insights into inefficiencies across payment methods

-And ultimately, actionable recommendations to improve:
+Most importantly, this should lead to actionable recommendations to improve:

 - Fraud detection systems
 - Payment success rates
+- Revenue retention
 - Overall platform reliability

 ---

 ## 👥 Stakeholder Relevance

-The insights from this analysis directly support multiple teams:

-- **Risk Team** → Improve fraud detection and monitoring
+- **Risk Team** → Better fraud detection and monitoring
-- **Product Team** → Optimize payment flows and reduce failures
+- **Product Team** → Improved payment flows and reduced failures
-- **Merchant Operations** → Identify and manage high-risk merchants
+- **Merchant Ops** → Identification and management of risky merchants
-- **Leadership** → Gain visibility into platform health and risk exposure
+- **Leadership** → Clear visibility into platform health and risk exposure

 ---

 ## 🔥 One-Line Summary

-FlowPay needs a structured, data-driven understanding of platform performance and fraud risk to move from reactive issue handling to proactive, insight-led decision-making.
+FlowPay needs a structured, data-driven approach to understand platform performance and risk — shifting from reactive problem-solving to proactive, insight-driven decision-making.